Director's Report

 21. Whistle Blower Policy/ Vigil Mechanism

-During the year under review, the Bank received six complaints under the Whistle Blower Policy of the Bank, all of which were redressed and reported to Audit Committee.
-The functioning of the Mechanism is reviewed by the Audit Committee from time to time.
-No employee of the Bank has been denied access to the Audit Committee for raising a whistle blower complaint.
+During the year under review, the Bank received 'Five' complaints under the Whistle Blower Policy of the Bank.
+The functioning of the mechanism is reviewed by the Audit Committee from time to time.
+No personnel of the Bank has been denied access to the Audit Committee.

 22. Ratings of Debt Instruments

-Reserve Bank of India ("RBI") has on April 27, 2021, issued the Guidelines for Appointment of Statutory Central Auditors/Statutory Auditors of Commercial banks which are applicable for the FY 2021-22 ("RBI Guidelines").
-The RBI Guidelines has capped the term of statutory auditors at three years, replacing the earlier cap of four years.
+Reserve Bank of India ("RBI") has on April 27, 2021, issued the Guidelines for Appointment of Statutory Central Auditors/Statutory Auditors of Commercial banks which are applicable from the FY 2021-22 ("RBI Guidelines").
+The RBI Guidelines has capped the term of Statutory Auditors at three years, replacing the earlier cap of four years.

-The Board of Directors of the Bank in their Meetings held on April 29, 2021 and June 01, 2021 had appointed M/s T R Chadha & Co LLP (TRC), Chartered Accountants and M/s Varma and Varma, Chartered Accountants as Joint Statutory Auditors of the Bank till 2023-24 in accordance to the RBI guidelines.
-Subsequently, the said appointment was approved by the Shareholders at the Fifth AGM on August 12, 2021.
-The appointment was approved by RBI for FY 2021-22 vide letter dated June 13, 2022.
+The Board of Directors of the Bank in their Meetings held on April 29, 2021 and June 01, 2021 had appointed M/s T R Chadha & Co LLP (TRC), Chartered Accountants and M/s Varma and Varma, Chartered Accountants, respectively as the Joint Statutory Auditors of the Bank.
+The said appointments were approved by the Members at the Fifth AGM held on August 12, 2021.
+The appointment was approved by RBI for FY 2021-22 vide its letter dated July 13, 2021.
+The tenure of M/s T R Chadha & Co LLP (TRC), Chartered Accountants, (Firm Registration No: 006711N/N500028) shall end at the conclusion of the ensuing Seventh AGM of the Bank.

 24. Details of Employee Stock Options Scheme (ESOS)

-Post listing of Equity shares of the Bank the ESFB ESOP 2019 was ratified by the Shareholders by way of a special resolution dated February 08, 2021 as required by Regulation 12 of erstwhile SEBI (Share Based Employee Benefits) Regulations 2014.
-Further, as recommended by NRC, the Board of Directors at its Meeting dated January 28, 2022 had approved modifications to the ESFB ESOP 2019 aligning the scheme as per the SEBI (Share Based Employee Benefits and Sweat Equity) Regulations, 2021.
+Post listing of Equity shares of the Bank, the ESFB ESOP 2019 was ratified by the Shareholders by way of special resolution dated February 08, 2021 as required by Regulation 12 of erstwhile SEBI (Share Based Employee Benefits) Regulations, 2014.
+Further, as recommended by the Nomination and Remuneration Committee of the Board, the Board of Directors at its Meeting held on January 28, 2022 had approved modifications to the ESFB ESOP 2019 aligning the scheme as per the SEBI (Share Based Employee Benefits and Sweat Equity) Regulations, 2021.

-The Bank may grant an aggregate number of up to 11,00,00,000 employee stock options under ESFB ESOP 2019.
+As per the scheme approved, the Bank is entitled to grant an aggregate number of up to 11,00,00,000 options under ESFB ESOP 2019.
 The objective is to enable the Bank to attract and retain the best available talent to contribute and share in the growth of the Bank.

 The Scheme is administered by the Nomination and Remuneration Committee constituted by the Board of Directors of the Bank.